 RGB is the most common colour system you come across.
 The Rx Gx Bx format tells you how much Red, Green and Blue are in each specific colour.

 Hex is a short-hand naming system for RGB colours mainly used on websites.

 HSB is a more specialised system which includes settings for black, white and grey, used to adjust colours.

 CMYK is used for printing items like brochures, displays and point-of-sale items.

 Pantone is mainly used for packaging, as it gives you the most accurate check on printed colours.

 Your designer and / or agency should know all these colour systems.
 They should advise which is the right one to use and why.
-However, you having a working knowledge of how they work, and when to use them, can save a lot of time in the design process.
+However, when you also know how they work, and when to use them, it can save a lot of time in the design process.